MikeArmando/Restaurant-Website/README.md

 Restaurnat Website Project.

-## description
+## Description

 This is my first project, i utilized the besics of html and css to create this restaurnt website for learning and practice.

-## Lannguajes and tools used for building this project:
+## Languages and tools used for building this project:
 - HTML
 - CSS
 - VSCode